KIT-TVA/CorC/README.md

 - **IntegerListOO** Object-oriented implementation with class structure and CbC-Classes.
 Non-SPL implementation.

 # Common Issues
+**Problem:** Multiple errors resulting from forbidden references or undefined types.

+**Solution:** In Eclipse Modelling Tools:
+1. Preferences -> Java -> Compiler -> Errors/Warnings -> Deprecated and restricted API: Set Forbidden References to ‘Warning’.
+2. Preferences -> Java -> Installed JREs: Select the correct JDK21 folder on your system and set the checkmark.
+3. Preferences -> Java -> Installed JREs -> Execution Environment: Select JavaSE-21 and check the ‚jre [perfect match]‘ box.
+4. Clean and rebuild all projects via `Project -> Clean...`.

+---

 **Problem:** EMT gets stuck while trying to generate a model.